-During construction of the proposed project, various types of equipment and vehicles would temporarily operate on the project site.
+During construction of the proposed project, various types of equipment and vehicles would temporarily operate on the proposed project site.
 Construction exhaust emissions would be generated from construction equipment, earth movement activities, construction workers' commutes, and construction material hauling for the entire construction period.
 The aforementioned activities would involve the use of diesel- and gasoline-powered equipment that would generate emissions of criteria pollutants.
 Project construction activities also represent sources of fugitive dust, which includes PM10 emissions.

-Because the BAAQMD is in nonattainment for federal and State ozone and $PM{2.5}$ , and State $PM{10}$ and in accordance with the General Plan, Mitigation Measure AIR-1: Dust Control Measures would be implemented to reduce the potential for project emissions to obstruct the implementation of an air quality plan or substantially contribute to an existing air quality violation.
+Because the BAAQMD is in nonattainment for federal and state ozone and $PM{2.5}$, and state PM{10} , see Table 3.3-2 and in accordance with the General Plan, Mitigation Measure AIR-1 would be implemented to reduce the potential for project emissions to obstruct the implementation of an air quality plan or substantially contribute to an existing air quality violation.

-Additionally, CARB has adopted regulations to control emissions from portable equipment as a component of the State's air quality plans.
+Additionally, CARB has adopted regulations to control emissions from portable equipment as a component of the state's air quality plans.
 All applicable portable engines and off-road equipment must be registered with CARB's portable engine and off-road equipment programs and would align with the requirements set forth in the attainment plans.
-In order to control emissions from portable equipment Mitigation Measure AIR-2 would be implemented to reduce equipment idling times and ensure properly maintained equipment.
+In order to control emissions from portable equipment Mitigation Measure AIR-2: Implement BMPs to Reduce Impacts on Air Quality from Construction Equipment would be implemented to reduce equipment idling times and ensure properly maintained equipment.